Unstuffed Zucchini: the perfect quick and easy, one pot weeknight meal. We made cooking time quicker using zucchini zoodles.

 - Add grated cheese to the top of the dish, and place in the oven on the top rack on the broil setting to melt the cheese.
 Keep an eye on it so it doesn't burn, depending on the oven might take up to 5 minutes.
 Remove when the cheese is melted and bubbling.
 Enjoy!

 This recipe is so versatile too.
-Make it even faster by using leftover rice.
+Sometimes I make it even faster by using leftover rice.
 If you are eating low carb, leave out the rice and increase the zucchini.
 And you could always switch the ground beef for ground chicken or turkey if you need to.

 Disclamer: I partnered with Kitchen Stuff Plus for this post.
 As always, all opinions are my own.
 Thanks for supporting the brands that make Life is a Party possible.